a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 rm -r RaSuLts
 mkdir results
 ```
-A second possibility is to move the directory and its content to a new directory with the correct name:
+A second possibility is to move the directory (and its content) to a new directory with the correct name:
 ```sh
 mv RaSuLts results
 ```
-Now that we have corrected our mistake we need to create a separate directory for each stage of our pipeline/analysis.
+Now that we have corrected our mistake, we need to create a separate directory for each stage of our pipeline/analysis.
 Because of my lack of immagination, each directory will be termed as `stage` and we are going to number them sequentially but I would encourage you to use a better naming convention when it comes to your research.
 Given that typing the same command over and over is tedious, we are going to use one of the basics building blocks of any programming language: a loop.

 ```sh
 for i in $(seq 3)